 - Søren Kaare-Andersen – CEO, the Bikuben Foundation

-the Vision Exhibition Award
+Previous winners of the Vision Exhibition Award

 Med ideen til udstillingen Go Extreme vinder kurator Peter Ole Pedersen og Kunsthal Aarhus Udstillingsprisen Vision 2019.
 Ekstremsport er et vildt og vidtfavnende univers, som både byder på dyb spiritualitet og dedikeret indlevelse, men også kamp og total udmattelse.
 Det handler om krop og sind, og hvad den menneskelige fysik er i stand til under ekstreme forhold og radikale udfordringer.
 Udstillingen Go Extreme tager afsæt, der hvor billedkunst og ekstremsport mødes, og ud over kunsthallen inddrages Aarhus’ byrum til publikums møder med blandt andet BASE jumping og Mixed Martial Arts (MMA).

 What potential does art and museums have in an era where all individuals are constantly faced by demands for self-optimisation, agility and robustness?
 This question forms the hub of the exhibition project Work it out!, which focuses on modern working life.
 As part of this project, KUNSTEN Museum of Modern Art will invite local workplaces to enter the museum, becoming active parts of the exhibition, and will also move museum activities out into workplaces in Aalborg.
 The exhibition is scheduled to open in the autumn of 2020.